aragon/osx/DEPLOYMENT_CHECKLIST.md

 ### Permissions

 - [ ] Check that the deployer has not the ROOT permission on the managing DAO
 - [ ] Check if `DAO_ENSSubdomainRegistrar` is approved for all for the DAO' ENS domain.
-Call `isApprovedForAll` on the ENS registry
+Call `isApprovedForAll` on the ENS registry with the managing DAO as the owner and the `DAO_ENSSubdomainRegistrar` as an operator
 - [ ] Check if `Plugin_ENSSubdomainRegistrar` is approved for all for the plugin' ENS domain.
 Call `isApprovedForAll` on the ENS registry
 - [ ] Check if the `DAORegistry` has `REGISTER_ENS_SUBDOMAIN_PERMISSION` on `DAO_ENSSubdomainRegistrar`
 - [ ] Check if the `PluginRepoRegistry` has `REGISTER_ENS_SUBDOMAIN_PERMISSION` on `Plugin_ENSSubdomainRegistrar`